medaliadweni/resume/GITHUB_PAGES_DEPLOYMENT.md

 - A GitHub account
 - Git installed on your computer
-- Your Flutter project (cvmed)
+- Your Flutter project (resume)

 ## Step 1: Create a GitHub Repository

 1. Go to [GitHub](https://github.com) and sign in to your account
 2. Click on the "+" icon in the top-right corner and select "New repository"
-3. Name your repository "cvmed"
+3. Name your repository "resume"
 4. Choose whether to make it public or private
 5. Click "Create repository"